 Extern systemic risk is the risk (generally of default and even bankruptcy) of a financial institution that has cascading effects on the financial system and even the economy.
 If a large bank failed, its financial obligations to other financial institutions could create sizable losses, hence the common expression: "Too Big to Fail!"
+This assertion was seriously questioned with the bankruptcy of Lehman Brothers during the last financial crisis (September 2008).
 Below we describe the evolution of international bank regulation.

-4.2 Basel Accord
+4.2.
+Basel Accord